 Things to do in Yogyakarta

 Yogyakarta is a city as well as a name of the special administrative region.
+Don’t mistake it with Jakarta – the capital of Indonesia, which name sounds similar.
 It’s the only region headed by a monarchy in Indonesia.
 You will find slightly cheaper prices than in other regions as well as plenty of batik (traditional clothes).

 1. City of Yogyakarta